 A.L.I.C.E.
 Training does not believe that actively confronting a violent intruder is the best method for ensuring the safety of those involved.
 Counter is a strategy of last resort within the A.L.I.C.E. protocol.
 Counter focuses on actions that create noise, movement, distance, and distraction with the intent of reducing the shooter’s ability to shoot accurately.
 Creating a dynamic environment decreases the shooter’s chance of hitting a target and can provide the precious seconds needed in order to evacuate.

 Using the facility PA system and SA-Alert Devices, sounds, lights, alert tones, and false messages that can be sent as voice recordings on-demand to the PA system and played throughout the facility confusing the attacker and making them hesitate towards their chosen destination or goal.

 E – Evacuate, When safe to do so, remove yourself from the danger zone.

 ALICE provides techniques for safer and more strategic evacuations.
 Evacuating to a safe area takes people out of harm’s way and hopefully prevents civilians from having to come into contact with the shooter.

 StaffAlerter – Evacuate

-A.L.I.C.E. related information in this article was provided by Navigate360.
-StaffAlerter integrates with Navigate360 to provide notification of an event to outside personnel and 911 services.
+The A.L.I.C.E. related information in this article was provided by Navigate360.
+StaffAlerter integrates with Navigate360 to provide notification and automation of emergency protocols during an event reducing time to action within the building while notifying outside personnel and 911 services.
 For more information on the ALICE protocol and training please visit https://www.alicetraining.com/.